 Dressed Aglias (Ultra Lites and Wooly Worms) in size #00 or #0 are perfect for panfish (bluegills or sunfish) and small stream trout.
 They are very light, however, and require a nimble rod, equipped with a light action reel spooled with light line; nothing heavier than six-pound-test.
 Two-pound-test to four-pound-test is better.
 Dressed Aglias in size #1 and #2 are perfect for larger stream trout and large bluegills, sunfish and crappies.
 Size #2 Aglias are also excellent for smallmouth bass and walleye.

 Mepps Aglias in sizes #3 and #4 are preferred by largemouth bass fishermen.
 In fact, the #3 dressed Mepps Aglia was rated the best all around lure for largemouth bass by the readers of Sports Afield magazine.

 Size #4 and #5 Aglias are ideal for large rainbow trout and steelhead, as well as coho (silver) and chinook (king) salmon.
 Northern pike and giant tackle busting musky will inhale a dressed #5 Mepps spinner.

-Live Bait for Opening Day Trout
+Live Bait for Opening Day or Trout Fishing Season